 Visiting Maldives in August

-August tends to get rather busy as the Europeans arrive on their summer holidays.
-You can combine with the north of Sri Lanka for a little culture, making for a wonderful two week adventure.
+Admittedly, August tends to get rather busy as the Europeans arrive on their summer holidays.
+You can combine with the north of Sri Lanka for a little culture, making for a wonderful two-week adventure.

 Visiting Maldives in September

-September is the last month when you get really good offers, but we have found it to be a great month weather-wise in the Maldives
+Importantly, September is the last month when you get excellent offers, but we have found it to be a great month weather-wise in the Maldives.

 Visiting Maldives in October

 October is moving back into high-season when the hotels up their prices a little more and is the best time to see manta rays and whale sharks.
 There is a chance of rain showers if there is a more intense north-west monsoon in Sri Lanka.

 November is another month to be aware that you might get a little rain, but is generally absolutely perfect.